Building Mentorship Skills for Academic Careers

 More Information

-The Building Mentorship Skills for Academic Careers certificate program is sponsored by the Graduate School’s Future Faculty and Academic Careers office, and based on a highly regarded national curriculum.
-A similar course is offered in online, synchronous format through the CIRTL Network periodically.
+Building Mentorship Skills for Academic Careers is sponsored by the Graduate School’s Future Faculty and Academic Careers program, part of the Office of Career and Professional Development, and based on a highly regarded national curriculum.
+A similar course is offered in online, synchronous format through the CIRTL Network annually.
 A compressed three-session version has been offered in the past for existing Cornell groups or units (e.g., Geneva AgriTech) who can confirm interest from 15 or more participants.
 Please inquire with futurefaculty@cornell.edu for more information.